tomlarkworthy/animaxe/README.md

 Refactors
 ----------
 - change order of playExample parameters
-- (done) Parameter to go in own module, params chained to make value read left to right
-- (done) Parameter.rnd().first()        // maybe we should just make it pure by seeding the rnd by epock or tree position?
-- (done) Parameter.rnd().map(x => x*x)
-- (done) Ax.Parameter() for construction
-- (done) Make methods chain as an alternative to wrapping, e.g. Ax.move(...).velocity(...)
-- (done) add .pipe(animation) so users can chain themselves
+- move canvas API into own module
+- implement Ax as a mixin of all specialised modules
+- add AFRP typing modulue
+  - make parameters a special case of an ObservableTransformer
+  - Maybe we can make Parameter and Rx.JS, in the init, we pass a clock Behaviour, and use combineLatest within the animations to merge

-- (partial) align names of methods with canvas context name, e.g. fillStyle(Color)
+- (partial) do all of canvas API methods
      - finish that API!
      - withinClip, withinTx, (done) withinPath
      - createLinearGradient, createPattern(), createRadialGradient(), addColorStop(), isPointInPath(), measureText(), drawImage()
      - save() restore()
-- maybe put context methods in their own namespace if possible? (long term goal)
 - consider hiding time from Animation?
 It should only be used in params
 - simplifying closure situation?
 Maybe handle params internally through DI?
 - the way the tick is passed on in Animator is ugly
 - All the complex methods are implemented badly, then, emit, parallel.
 Maybe state machines? (if else is quite good)
-- Maybe we can make Parameter and Rx.JS, in the init, we pass a clock Behaviour, and use combineLatest within the animations to merge

 API documentation
 -------------------

-- method chaining
-- lifecycle
 - making your own Animation
 - making your own Parameters
 - overriding the prototype